 The level of teaching throughout The British International School of Kuala Lumpur (BSKL) is excellent according to our latest Independent Schools Inspectorate (ISI) report, and we are committed to ensuring that all children make the best possible start, no matter when they join.

 This blog outlines a number of ways we ensure a smooth academic transition for mid-year joiners, as well as some guidance to parents navigating this path.
-You can also read our top tips for ensuring a smooth social transition.

 - Get to grips with the school curriculum